Madeline Garcia Bigelow, Esq.

 Ms. Afriye Fullwood has worked with DVP since 2011 and brings over 30 years of experience as both a lawyer and social worker.
 She received her law degree from Cardozo School of Law (1984) and her MSW from Rutgers University (1976).
 Ms. Afriye Fullwood’s extensive experience includes serving as a Child Support Magistrate in Bronx Family Court for twelve years, a Hearing Office for OATH and Small Claims Court Arbitrator, an Associate Attorney for HRA's Office of Legal Affairs, a Hearing Officer for OATH and Small Claims Court Arbitrator, and an attorney at Rodriquez and Fuentes PC.
 Curretly, at DVP Ms Fullwood runs several legal clinics throughout NYC, screening victims for financial abuse, legal issues and overall safety and stability.

-Atossa Movahedi, MA, Esq.
+Atossa Movahedi, Esq.

-Maria Martinez is DVP’s Director of Advocacy and Community Organizing, bringing over 21 years of experience as a staunch leader and advocate in the movement against domestic violence.
+Maria Martinez is DVP’s Director of Client Services, bringing over 21 years of experience as a staunch leader and advocate in the movement against domestic violence.
 She believes that the potential for a survivor to succeed past the abuse is directly influenced by the collaborative strength found within the community of providers, and her tireless commitment for change is demonstrated through her engagement in trainings, conferences, and community events in NYC.
 Ms. Martinez has served as advisor to the Bronx Borough President’s Office; thought leader in effective approaches for financial empowerment; on-site technical assistance trainer throughout NYC; participation and partnering with the Mayor’s Office to Combat Domestic Violence; and leader on numerous large and small scale events to educate and raise awareness on the impact of domestic violence.

 Supervising Immigration Attorney